ericsink/SQLitePCL.raw/README.md

 ## Is this available in NuGet?

-Not quite yet.
-It will be soon.
-I'm polishing a few more things first.
+Sort of.
+A pre-release NuGet package is available.
+I have a few more things to polish before I market it as a regular package.

 ## Is this available in the Xamarin Component Store?

 Not quite yet.
-It will be soon.
+It probably will be soon.
 I'm polishing a few more things first.

 ## What is the state of this code?
 Is it completely done?